Mobile production at its finest in these great, portable audio interfaces…

 In relatively short period of time, Focusrite has grown from being newcomers to the audio interface market (though it had plenty of pro-audio experience, along with experience of designing devices for other brands) to being, arguably, the market leader.
 Through employing premium signal paths in affordable units with solid construction and design, it raised the bar for other manufacturers to meet.

 The Scarlett 2i2 became one of the bestselling portable audio interfaces ever, so it was a huge surprise when the brand announced it was going to try and improve on an already stellar product.
 In 2016, Focusrite announced the release of the Scarlett 2i2 Second Generation (2nd Gen) and the results certainly did not disappoint.
-The Scarlett 2i2 2nd Gen is one of the most compact audio interface models in its range, but it doesn’t compromise on the brand’s foundation of supreme audio quality and signal path.
+However, the recently released Scarlett 2i2 3rd Gen is one of the most compact audio interface models in its range, but it doesn’t compromise on the brand’s foundation of supreme audio quality and signal path.

 This 2-input, 2-output USB design features two, award winning Focusrite mic-preamps (with phantom power for condenser microphones), which provide low noise, high dynamic range and detailed, transparent sound of a standard, which sets a precedent at its price-point.
 There has also been a significant improvement with latency – in fact it’s almost non-existent clocking in at a mere 2.74ms.